“Prepare to be sanitized.”

 “If you are a Riftworks employee and have misplaced your ID, please use the green button on the forward console to contact personnel.
 Your pay will be docked accordingly.”

-“I didn’t lose it, you bloody robot,” he muttered until he finally thought to check his inner coat pocket.
+“I didn’t lose it, you goddamn robot,” he muttered until he finally thought to check his inner coat pocket.
 With a sigh of relief, he withdrew the plastic card.

-He managed to insert his ID into the console just as the automated system began repeating.
+He managed to insert his ID into the console just as the automated system began repeating its message.

 “One moment,” it interrupted itself, “Please enter your name and ID number.
 Do not remove your card during this process.”